bitwiseworks/python-os2/Doc/library/curses.rst

             window.chgat(y, x, num, attr)

    Set the attributes of *num* characters at the current cursor position, or at position ``(y, x)`` if supplied.
-If no value of *num* is given or *num* = -1, the attribute will  be set on all the characters to the end of the line.
-This function does not move the cursor.
+If *num* is not given or is ``-1``, the attribute will be set on all the characters to the end of the line.
+This function moves cursor to position ``(y, x)`` if supplied.
 The changed line will be touched using the :meth:`touchline` method so that the contents will be redisplayed by the next window refresh.

 .. method:: window.clear()